PROGRAM DESCRIPTION AND IMPLEMENTATION

-- A well-defined research project for the duration of the visit (i.e. definition of a challenge to be tackled, objectives to be attainted, cooperation dynamic to be reinforced);
+- A well-defined research project for the duration of the visit (i.e. the definition of a challenge to be tackled, objectives to be attainted, cooperation dynamic to be reinforced);

 - The expected outcomes of the mobility visit and next collaboration steps planned after the visit.

 The EUTOPIA Research Mobility Program will be implemented in a decentralized manner, by local program referents in each partner university (part 6) responsible for: